 Conceptual Schematic of the Surface Energy Balance

-IrriWatch is a daily irrigation scheduling and crop production information service.
-It is based on the SEBAL model outputs and other data and the data is disseminated through a portal, an App or an API.
+IrriWatch is a daily irrigation scheduling and crop production information service that uses SEBAL model outputs.
 The main objective is to inform growers about the irrigation status of fields and recommend irrigation activities of the day.
 Growers with weekly schedules can check the need for corrective actions.
 For instance, the urgency of certain fields to receive water immediately or whether desirable stress levels are still ok.
 Sometimes mild stress is desirable, but the stress should not adversely impact the crop production.
 Besides irrigation advice for the day, also the status of the fields from yesterday are portrayed.
 This helps in understanding whether soil moisture and soil water potential in the root zone are still in the pre-defined range.
 If soil moisture signatures show a low and irregular value, then the grower sees that the current irrigation schedule is not appropriate.
 If soil moisture signatures are high, then water could be conserved.
 IrriWatch shows the accumulated crop production and ET values, and also applied water and Nitrogen status.
 This info together with the allocation helps growers making decisions on the timing and amounts of irrigation.
 The data portal is suitable for planning and monitoring.
-The App is developed mainly to check todays situation.
-The API is designed for growers having own data platforms so, that they have automated access to the pixel data.
+The App is developed mainly to check today’s situation.